-2. Scope
+2. SCOPE

-2.1.
-The scope of this guidance covers PPP Contracts, namely in the health, schools, colleges, office, prison service, road sectors.
-It is recognised that different practical considerations apply in different sectors and in this context the local agreement of minimum standards will be relevant.
+2.1 The scope of this guidance covers PPP Contracts, namely in the health, schools, colleges, office, prison service, road sectors.
+It is recognised that different practical considerations apply in different sectors and in this context the local agreement of revised operating standards will be relevant.

-3. Background
+3. BACKGROUND

-- 3.1.
-PPP contracts deliver vital public services that must continue to be delivered during the current COVID-19 emergency.
-PPP Contractors should see themselves as part of the public sector response to COVID-19 and, as such, work cooperatively with their Contracting Authorities to ensure, as far as possible, services continue. - 3.2.
-Contracting Authorities must reciprocate and ensure that where services or performance are impacted due to COVID-19 despite the best efforts of the PPP Contractors, there should be a temporary moratorium on related payment and performance mechanism deductions so that PPP Contractors can continue to operate as far as possible and pay workforce and suppliers, subject to the parties agreeing and complying with the revised operational standards and other provisions of this guidance note.
+- 3.1 PPP contracts deliver vital public services that must continue to be delivered during the current COVID-19 emergency.
+PPP Contractors should see themselves as part of the public sector response to COVID-19 and, as such, work cooperatively with their Contracting Authorities to ensure, as far as possible, services continue. - 3.2 Contracting Authorities must reciprocate and ensure that where services or performance are impacted due to COVID-19 despite the best efforts of the PPP Contractors, there should be a temporary moratorium on related payment and performance mechanism deductions so that PPP Contractors can continue to operate as far as possible and pay workforce and suppliers, subject to the parties agreeing and complying with the revised operational standards and other provisions of this guidance note.
+Likewise relevant consequential effects of the emergency should be recognised, such as the calculation of energy usage for facilities where there is a sharing of consumption or other energy risks to reflect the impact of the emergency on usage for any periods where facilities are closed or underutilised.

-4. Detail
+4. DETAIL

-- 4.1.
-As a matter of contract, SFT does not regard COVID-19 as an event of force majeure or an excusing cause and therefore expects that best efforts are made by all parties for the continuation of service provision under PPP contracts at this time when it is vital that the facilities they support are maintained at an appropriate level of operational capacity. - 4.2.
-PPP Contractors will be implementing their contingency arrangements to enable continuity of service.
+- 4.1 As a matter of contract, SFT does not regard COVID-19 as an event of force majeure or an excusing cause and therefore expects that best efforts are made by all parties for the continuation of service provision under PPP contracts at this time when it is vital that the facilities they support are maintained at an appropriate level of operational capacity. - 4.2 PPP Contractors will be implementing their contingency arrangements to enable continuity of service.
 It is critical however that Contracting Authorities recognise that PPP Contractors may not be able to achieve full performance under their PPP Contracts due to the ongoing COVID-19 emergency, including where due to illness in the workforce and to the need to introduce revised ways of working to protect health and safety.

-Where this is the case, it should be agreed locally to moderate contract by agreeing revised operational standards, that will include compliance with health & safety and statutory requirements.
+Where this is the case, it should be agreed locally to moderate contract by agreeing revised operational standards, that will include compliance with health & safety and statutory requirements, PPM and lifecycle replacement activities provided relevant Government guidance is met as the Phases progress.
 These should be deliverable and sufficient for the safe and statutorily compliant operation of the facility and support the stable delivery of vital services, applying for the duration of the emergency.
 In those circumstances normal unitary charge payments to PPP Contractors should be maintained and there should be a temporary moratorium on related payment and performance mechanism deductions provided the revised operational standards are met so that PPP Contractors can continue to operate and pay their workforce and suppliers.
+As the Phases progress the revised operational standards should be reviewed to ensure that they reflect the services that are to be provided at the relevant facilities at that time and ensure that Government guidance continues to be met.
+The parties should cooperate to ensure that operational policies are put in place to reflect this position.
 We would expect that documentation that is as straightforward as possible (though with enough detail to be clear as to the revised standards) will be used to implement these temporary arrangements in PPP contracts rather than by the template set out in the Guidance notes on Model Interim Payment Terms - SPPN 5/2020.